balaji142857/practice/ReadMe.md

 ```

 **Spring Security Filter chain explained**
-Spring security by default comes with checks against many of the know issues out of the box like CSRF, XSS etc. However for few other vulnerabilities, it requires the developers to provide it with additional info to secure the app and details of such configuration are well documented in the spring reference manual.
+Spring security by default comes with checks against many of the known issues out of the box like CSRF, XSS etc. However for few other vulnerabilities, it requires the developers to provide it with additional info to secure the app and details of such configuration are well documented in the spring reference manual.

 ----------